weiyuan95/moneytracker/README.md

 cd website
 pnpm dev
 ```
-If you're trying to use the app locally, you'll need to find a way to circumvent CORS restrictions.
-One possibility if you're on Chrome is this [extension](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf),
-but use it at your own risk.

 # Using the app
 1. Add a holding entity (literally 'what' holds your money).
 This can be anything from a bank account to a crypto wallet